osquery/foundation/docs/office-hours/20210803_meeting_notes.md

 Stefano thinks there may be places in the code that check on the name.
 Maybe the pid file?

-An alterante route here is that one can not use the osquery packaging. osquery is a binary, you can move it around and do your own service management.
+An alternate route here is that one can not use the osquery packaging. osquery is a binary, you can move it around and do your own service management.

 ## 5.0 Release Milestone